sveltia/sveltia-cms/README.md

 - Assets stored in an entry-relative media folder are automatically deleted when the associated entry is deleted because these assets are not available for other entries[^22].
 - Hidden files (dot files) don’t appear in the Asset Library[^47].
 - You can add assets using the Quick Add button in the upper right corner of the application.
+- Files are uploaded with their original names, without converting uppercase letters and spaces to lowercase letters and hyphens[^97].

 ## Compatibility